Filter list

 This will make your customers feel more special and become advocates for your brand.

-How to measure success
+How to measure the Fan Flywheel’s success

-Is the wheel actually spinning?
+Is the Fan Flywheel actually spinning?

 Find the sweet spot and create a mutually beneficial relationship where both your customers and fans feel loved, appreciated, and seen.

-As you continually apply force to the wheel by delighting, engaging, and empowering your customers, they will, in turn, become your loyal champions, driving word of mouth for you and proudly declaring that they're a part of your fandom.
+As you continually turn the wheel by delighting, engaging, and empowering your customers, they will, in turn, become your loyal champions, driving word of mouth for you and proudly declaring that they're a part of your fandom.
 They will shout your name in spaces you’re not present.
 They will handle objections from potential customers you have yet to speak to.
 They will be your not-so-secret weapon.